CARTAvis/manual_source/source/index.rst

 ======================================================

 .. note::
-   This documentation corresponds to CARTA version 5.1, which is a maintenance release following version 5.0 to address a few critical bugs.
+   This documentation corresponds to CARTA version 6.0-dev, which is a development release following version 5.1 to introduce new features and improvements.

 .. index:: Table of Contents